-Having more than 20 years of combined experience of employment law, our solicitors understand that disputes in the workplace can be a stressful, time-consuming experience and initiating a case against a current or former employer can seem an intimidating step to take.
-Whatever the particulars of your case, our specialist employment solicitors are there to help and guide you through your claim.
+Nikki Sharpe, our experienced employment solicitor understands that disputes in the workplace can be a stressful, time-consuming experience and initiating a case against a current or former employer can seem an intimidating step to take.
+Whatever the particulars of your case, Nikki is there to help and guide you through your claim.

-At Bridge Law, our specialist employment solicitors deal with your case from start to finish.
-Your case isn’t handled by anyone junior or unqualified meaning that you get high quality advice from experienced solicitors throughout.
-Our solicitors will work with you from beginning to the end of your case supporting you at every stage and ensuring that the situation is resolved with as little upset and stress as possible.
+At Bridge Law, our specialist employment team will deal with your case from start to finish meaning that you get high quality advice from experienced solicitors throughout.
+We will work with you from the beginning to the end of your case supporting you at every stage and ensuring that the situation is resolved with as little upset and stress as possible.

-Our personable, professional employment law solicitors can assist you in all areas of employment law including:
+Our personable, professional employment law solicitor Nikki Sharpe can assist you in all areas of employment law including:

 It is common for employees to leave businesses under a settlement agreement and our specialist employment solicitors have a great deal of experience in this area.
 It is custom for employers to pay towards the advice required by the employee, on the terms of the agreement and we try to work within the employer’s contribution to fees wherever possible.